Jesica-akeyo/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 7-puts_half.c - function that prints half of a function 8-print_array.c - function that prints n elements of an array of integers 9-strcpy.c - function that copies the string pointed to by src,including the terminating null byte, to the buffer pointed to bt dest
+100-atoi.c - function that converts a string into an integer